iliasam/OpenTOFLidar/Firmware/README.md

 "not_scanning_fw" - simplified testing firmware.
 Laser is constantly "blinking" at 1000 Hz frequency.
 Supported work with "LidarTestingUtility".
 Motor is not supported.
 **BE CAREFULL - INVISIBLE LASER RADIATION!
 DO NOT STARE AT LASER BEAM, USE PROTECTION GLASSES!
-AVIOD DIRECTING LASER TO REFLECTING SURFACES!**
+AVOID DIRECTING LASER TO REFLECTING SURFACES!**

 "scanning_fw" - basic Lidar's firmware.
 Supported motor controlling.
 Supported work with "LidarTestingUtility", "LidarScanningTest", ROS driver.